 So, in a nutshell, your Chug needs to live indoors with you and your family.
 If you live in a hot environment, make sure that you are keeping your pup in a place that’s regularly air conditioned so that your Pug Chihuahua mix doesn’t suffer from breathing problems.

-Fortunately, the Chihuahua and the pug purebreds do not share many common health problems, so it’s unlikely that their offspring will be unhealthy.
-However, you should still ask your puppy’s breeder to show you documentary evidence that your pup’s parents have been health-screened for all the conditions that can afflict both breeds.
+Most Chihuahua and Pug purebreds do not share many common health problems.
+It’s unlikely that their offspring will be unhealthy.
+With that beign said, if you buy a puppy from a breeder, always ask to see health certifications.
+You’ll want evidence that your pup’s parents have been health-screened for all the conditions that can impact both breeds.

-Usually mixed breed dogs suffer less genetic health defects because inbreeding has been reduced with the crossing of two species.
+Mixed breed dogs generally suffer less genetic health defects.
+This is because inbreeding has been reduced with the crossing of two species.
 This is good news, but we always recommend health insurance.
 In fact, if you want to read a great story on why pet insurance could save your wallet, check out this article on what you can expect the cost to be if your dog tears their ACL.

 Both the Chihuahua and the pug can suffer from dental overcrowding, which can allow plaque to accumulate, predisposing the dog to canine periodontal disease in adulthood.
 So, choose a dry kibble food that will scrape away plaque-causing bacteria as the dog eats.